demeter-run/up/stage1/README.md

 The following variables are required:

 - `k8s_context`: The name of the k8s context as defined in the kube config file.
 This should match the context created during the stage0 setup of your k8s cluster.
 - `cloud_provider`: A key to identify the cloud provider, if any, that is hosting the k8s cluster.
 This allows the script to install provider-specific requirements.
-Valid values are: `aws`, `gcp`, `azure`, `none`.
+Valid values are: `aws`, `gcp`, `azure`, `k3d`, `kind`.

 > [!TIP]
 > There are other variables available that you can use to tailor the installation but they have reasonable defaults.
 Check the `variables.tf` file for the definition of each.
 If you want to override the default value, add the corresponding line to `env.auto.tfvars` specifying the adjusted value.